 Using a guarantor might allow you to borrow more money too.
 Lenders will usually only approve loans of up to 4-5 times the buyer’s income.
 But when a guarantor is involved, they’ll sometimes lend more.

 Although the mortgage would become your guarantor’s responsibility if you were unable to pay, they won’t own a share of the property.
 It’ll just belong to you.

-Which lenders offer guarantor mortgages?
+Which lenders offer Guarantor Mortgages in 2024?